 Greenhouse gas emissions reduction report

-As part of the Next Generation Energy Act, the Department of Commerce and the MPCA are required to report the emissions reductions achieved, as well as what is necessary to eventually achieve the full 80% reduction by 2050.
-The Greenhouse Gas Emissions Reduction report highlights progress toward these goals.
+As part of the Next Generation Energy Act, the Department of Commerce and the MPCA report the emissions reductions achieved, as well as what is necessary to eventually achieve the full 80% reduction by 2050.
+This biennial report to the Legislature highlights progress toward these goals.